+The sample cashflows are updated on a threeyearly basis using a full valuation of membership data.
+These are currently based on cashflows derived as at 31 March 2022.
+At 31 March 2022, using liability durations at that date, Medway is matched with a set of sample cashflows which best reflects the its cashflow profile and maturity.
+Although Medway's' liability duration will be remeasured at each accounting date, the actuary has assumed that our cashflow profile will remain stable over the three-year period and so the sample cashflows allocated remain appropriate.
 Similar to the SEDR approach described above we intend to adopt a Single Equivalent Inflation Rate (SEIR) approach in deriving an appropriate RPI assumption.
 The SEIR adopted is such that the single assumed rate of inflation results in the same liability value (when discounted using the yield curve valuation described above) as that resulting from applying the BoE implied inflation curve.
-The
+The BoE implied inflation curve is assumed to be flat beyond the 40 year point.

-BoE implied inflation curve is assumed to be flat beyond the 40 year point.
+Following a recent review of the market, and in particular noting the muted market reaction to the likely alignment of RPI with CPIH (Consumer Prices Index with Housing) from 2030, the actuaries view is that gilt-implied inflation rates are currently distorted by supply and demand factors at medium and longer terms, and have therefore allowed for an Inflation Risk Premium (IRP) of 0.4% at medium and longer terms (from 9 years).
+This results in an overall IRP of between 0.0% p.a. and 0.25% p.a. depending on the term of the liabilities (for terms ranging from 1 year up to 30 years).
+Consistent with the SEDR approach, assumptions are rounded to the nearest 0.05% and the actuary intends to use sample cashflows for employers at each year (from 1 to 30 years) in deriving the assumptions for employers.

-Following a recent review of the market, and in particular noting the muted market reaction to the likely alignment of RPI with CPIH (Consumer Prices Index with Housing) from 2030, our view is that gilt-implied inflation rates are currently distorted by supply and demand factors at medium and longer terms.
-The actuary has therefore allowed for an Inflation Risk Premium (IRP) of 0.4% at medium and longer terms (from 10 years).
-This results in an overall IRP of between 0.0% p.a. and 0.3% p.a. depending on the term of the liabilities (for terms ranging from 2 years up to 30 years).
-Consistent with the SEDR approach, assumptions are rounded to the nearest 0.05% and we intend to use sample cashflows for employers at each duration year (from 2 to 30 years) in deriving the assumptions for employers.
 It is expected that RPI will be on average 1.0% p.a. lower than it would have otherwise been from 2030 as a result of the proposed alignment of RPI to CPIH (and CPI) from that date.
 We have therefore assumed that the annual increase in CPI inflation will be 1.0% p.a. lower than the market implied increases in RPI for each year prior to 2030, and will be in line with RPI inflation thereafter.
-This results in an assumed gap between the two inflation measures of between 0.25% p.a. and 0.90% p.a. depending on the term of the liabilities (for terms ranging from 30 years down to 5 years).
+This results in an assumed gap between the two inflation measures of between 0.25% p.a. and 0.80% p.a. depending on the term of the liabilities (for terms ranging from 30 years down to 5 years).